zlatanpham/anki/docs/requirements/20250807-214500-ai-answer-explanation.md

 - [ ] Accessible via keyboard shortcuts (e.g., 'E' for explain)

 ### FR2: Preset Explanation Options

 **ID**: FR2
 **Priority**: High
 **Description**: Provide preset explanation styles for common learning needs

 **Acceptance Criteria**:

 - [ ] At least 4 preset options available:
-  - "Explain like I'm 5" (ELI5)
+  - "Explain with first principles"
-  - "Give me an example"
+  - "Explain it to a caveman"
-  - "Why is this important?"
+  - "Give me a memory trick"
-  - "Break it down step-by-step"
+  - "Show me how to use it"
 - [ ] Each preset generates contextually appropriate explanations
 - [ ] Presets are visually distinct and easy to select
 - [ ] User can select preset with single click/tap

 ### FR3: Custom Question Input

 **ID**: FR3
 **Priority**: High
 **Description**: Allow users to ask specific questions about the answer

 **Acceptance Criteria**:

 - [ ] Text input field for custom questions
 - [ ] Character limit of 500 characters
 - [ ] Submit via Enter key or button click